thomasfgoodwin/SetTempo/README.md

 # Installation
 Download and double-click SetTempo.mmip .
-Toolbar button is available as "General:SetTempo:
+Toolbar button is available as "General:SetTempo"

 ## Breakpoints
 Largo <= 60